ysaliens/ssfi/README.md

 * -h: Help menu

 ## Performance
 SSFI was designed for speed and scalability.
-On my local virtual machine with 8 cores, it counted 100 MB worth of text (in chunks of 6 MB books) in ~8 seconds multithreaded.
-Performance tables for 100MB of text below:
+On a virtual machine with 8 cores, it counted 100 MB worth of text (in chunks of 6 MB books) in ~8 seconds multithreaded.
+Performance stats for 100MB of text below:

 Threads | Total Time (Unordered Map) | Total Time (Ordered Map)
 ------------ | ------------- | -------------